Brinsky/LFSR-Stream-Cipher-Kit/README.md

 ### BitVector

-The data type for representing fixed-width, immutable bit vectors in LSCK is provided by the BitVector interface and implementations.
-Bit vectors can be conveniently created via the static methods in the BitVector interface, which will select the appropriate backing implementation based on the length of the vector:
+The data type for representing fixed-width, immutable bit vectors in LSCK is provided by the `BitVector` interface and its implementations.
+Bit vectors can be conveniently created via the static methods in the `BitVector` interface, which will select the appropriate backing implementation based on the length of the vector:

 ```Java
 BitVector a = BitVector.fromBits(1, 0, 0, 1, 0, 1, 1, 0); // Creates an 8-bit vector representing 10010110